Royal Literary Fund Fellows

 Arrange a meeting

-If you are based at Penryn, please email email@example.com to arrange an appointment on a Thursday or Friday during term time.
-Anna's appointments will all be in person, using Calendly for bookings.
+If you are based at Penryn, please email firstname.lastname@example.org to arrange an appointment on a Thursday or Friday during term time and Roz will send you information about how to book.

 If you are based at the Streatham Campus, please email email@example.com to arrange an appointment on a Monday (in person) or Tuesday (online) during term time.
 Please use Calendly for bookings.